-- Le Bon Marché: located in the 7th district, just near the metro station Sèvres-Babylone not far from the Luxembourg garden.
+- Le Bon Marché: located in the seventh district, just near the metro station Sèvres-Babylone not far from the Luxembourg garden.

-- Printemps: a famous chain of malls; you can find one just near the metro station Nation in the 20th district, one next to the metro station Couronnes in the 11thdistrict, one next to the metro station Place d’Italie in the 13th district, and one near the Louvre, in the 1st district.
+- Printemps: a famous chain of malls.
+You can find one just near the metro station Nation in the twentieth district, one next to the metro station Couronnes in the eleventh district, one next to the metro station Place d’Italie in the thirteenth district, and one near the Louvre, in the first district.

-- BHV Marais: located in the 4th district, next to the metro station Hotel de Ville in Rivoli street; it’s not far from Notre-Dame.
+- BHV Marais: located in the fourth district, next to the metro station Hotel de Ville in Rivoli street; it’s not far from Notre-Dame.

-- Les Halles: located in the metro station Les Halles next to Châtelet, in the 1st district, you can access the mall directly from the metro station or outside.
+- Les Halles: located in the metro station Les Halles next to Châtelet, in the first district.
+You can access the mall directly from the metro station or outside.

 Here’s a pretty unknown option.
 In some of the underground parking lots in Paris, you’ll find a bathroom.
 However, be warned that not all of the parking lots have them so don’t wait until the last moment to try this technique you might have a bad surprise!
 Some of the parking lots I know that have toilets are: